#TBT: when Mark Todd rode around Badminton with one stirrup - Horse & Hound

-We’ve dug into the archives to mark this week’s Throwback Thursday by remembering one of Mark Todd’s hairier Badminton cross-country rounds...
+We’ve dug into the archives to remember one of Mark Todd’s hairier Badminton cross-country rounds...

 Where was it?